binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 102 Purpose

-Reach fair and just determinations; eliminate delay; develop evidence law.
+The Federal Rules of Evidence aim to help courts reach fair and just determinations, eliminate delay, and develop evidence law.

 ---